Have you heard about the thyroid gland but not really sure what it does?

 TSH essentially tells your thyroid gland how much T3 and T4 to make in order to help your body function healthily.

-what are the different types of thyroid disorders?
+What are the different types of thyroid disorders?

 There are two main types of thyroid disorders - hypothyroidism and hyperthyroidism.
 So let's learn about exactly what they are.